 The server is not limited to sending information from databases, and might alternatively return the result of software tools, or data from communications services.
 The content can even be targeted for the type of client device that is receiving it.

-Because the information is in a database, it can also more easily be shared and updated with other business systems (for example to track inventory).
+Because the information is in a database, it can also more easily be shared and updated with other business systems (for example, when products are sold either online or in a shop, the shop might update its database of inventory).

 Note: Your imagination doesn't have to work hard to see the benefit of server-side code for efficient storage and delivery of information: